FAQ’S

 Why don’t you include the ferry crossing in your prices?

 We are a French registered company and all our trips start and finish on the continent.
 We know that even on the same trips guests sometimes like to use different ports before meeting up, perhaps they’ll even arrive a day earlier.
 Not including the ferry makes the crossing more flexible for you.
+We can however offer up to 7.5% discount with Brittany Ferries – please contact us for a quote.

 How do you provide for my financial protection?